emanuelitoss/KaonOscillations_TMLQCD/README.md

 # KaonOscillations_TMLQCD
 This repo contains the work of my MSc thesis in theoretical physics.
-The aim is to evaluate Kaon oscillation matrix elements / three points correlation functions throught the insertion of a complete set of 4-quarks dimension-6 operators.
+The aim is to evaluate Kaon oscillation matrix elements (i.e. three points correlation functions) throught the insertion of a complete set of 4-quarks dimension-6 operators.
 This could be useful to derive some parameters connected to BSM physics effects within the K-Kbar oscillations.
-Reference about operators and about the work already done:
+References about operators, about the work already done and about tecniques:

 # Kaon Mixing and dim-6 4 quarks operators
 - https://arxiv.org/abs/1207.1287